Football Boots, Soccer Shoes, Cleats or whatever you call them!

 Testing the Nomis Glove

-These football boots are light, slipping them on they ooze comfort.
+These football boots are relatively light, slipping them on they ooze comfort.
 We were not disappointed when we started to run in them either.

 Sprinting in the Nomis Glove, the football boots are lightweight, so no problem there.
 Using blades in these conditions is tricky though as the surface is incredibly wet and boggy.
 However, it will let us test the “No Mud” technology.